eth-fabric/website/docs/education/awesome-based-preconfs.md

 - [Based Sequencer Selection](https://ethresear.ch/t/based-sequencer-selection/19747) - Exploratory proposal for a method of deterministically identifying sequencers on L2s to route transactions to.
 - [Sequencer Opt-In, Discovery and Communication](https://github.com/LimeChain/based-preconfirmations-research/blob/732cb92474554c2529aabc61e83b8f0934ce6adf/docs/optin-mechanics.md) - Inital exploration for validators to register / opt in to based sequecning.
 - [Universial Registry Contract](https://github.com/eth-fabric/urc) - Developed by over a dozen teams and currently being used by multiple preconf teams.
 Documents can be found in the Github.

+## Preconf Transaction Flow
+- [RFC Preconfirmations Flow Exploration](https://limechain.notion.site/RFC-Preconfirmations-Flow-Exploration-30fe218a0ea0443fb6bc213da969a47d) - Early exploration of preconfirmations flows.
+- [Integrating Account Abstraction and Inclusion Preconfirmations](https://research.chainbound.io/integrating-account-abstraction-and-inclusion-preconfirmations) - Proposal to directly leverage EIP-7702 for adoption of preconfs benefiting from batching, gas sponsorship, and secure delegations.
+- [ZuBerlin Workshop on Preconf flow](https://right-knife-e11.notion.site/Preconfirmations-POC-858c36b8f2d446b38f696bd2bced57fd) - Worked on by multiple teams at zuBerlin for starting the Commitments API.
+- [Conditions API - Block Conditions Extension to the Builder API](https://hackmd.io/@Perseverance/H1d95Jf4C) - Early idea around APIs to enable commitments / preconfs.

+## Gateways-and-Delegation / Leader Elections
+- [The Preconfirmation Gateway ~ Unlocking Preconfirmations: From User to Preconfer](https://ethresear.ch/t/the-preconfirmation-gateway-unlocking-preconfirmations-from-user-to-preconfer/18812) - Introduces The Preconfirmation Gateway to completely abstract preconfirmations from users.
+- [Ahead-of-Time Block Auctions To Enable Execution Preconfirmations](https://ethresear.ch/t/ahead-of-time-block-auctions-to-enable-execution-preconfirmations/21345) - Article analyzing a gateway as an unsophisticated entity and the other as a sophisticated builder.
+- [Proposer Commitments - A Validator’s Case For Delegation](https://mirror.xyz/ladislaus.eth/aZWM5O_gjqj56w0lvCGhRMwYfoAF_jVdMuHWO3cq-JE) - Outlines perspective on gateways and the current market structure of Ethereum.
+- [Based Ultrachain](https://x.com/sam_battenally/status/1889247872035754321) - Outlines approaches to gateways and delegation and why be based.
+- [Leaderless and Leader-Based Preconfirmations](https://ethresear.ch/t/leaderless-and-leader-based-preconfirmations) - Discussion on leader-based and leaderless preconfs.
+- [Analyzing BFT & Proposer-Promised Preconfirmations](https://ethresear.ch/t/analyzing-bft-proposer-promised-preconfirmations/17963) - Analysis of BFT preconfirmations and proposer-promised preconfirmations.

+## Fair-Exchange
+- [Preconfirmation Fair Exchange](https://ethresear.ch/t/preconfirmation-fair-exchange/21891) - Framework for analyzing protocols that seek to enforce timely-fair exchange of preconfirmations.
+- [Solutions to the Preconf Fair Exchange Problem](https://ethresear.ch/t/solutions-to-the-preconf-fair-exchange-problem/19779) - Solutions for dealing with the fair exchange problem in leader-based preconfirmation setups.

 ## Pricing-and-Incentive-Mechanisms
 - [Avoiding Accidental Liveness Faults for Based Preconfs](https://ethresear.ch/t/avoiding-accidental-liveness-faults-for-based-preconfs) - Proposal to solve accidental liveness slashing for proposers offering preconfs.